 Curtis Institute of Music, The Juilliard School, Mozarteum Salzburg, Hochschule für Musik Franz Liszt, Accademia Pianistica Imola, Italy and SMU

 Honorary Professor at the Jilian Music College in ChangChun, China.
 Master Classes given in Canada, the USA, the UK, Japan, Korea, China, and Aruba.

 Contemporary Music Workshop

 CDs: Complete Piano Works of György Ligeti and Scriabin Piano Works on the Dynamic label; Saint-Saëns Piano Transcriptions on XXI/Universal; Two Mendelssohn Piano Concertos on the CBC/Radio-Canada label; Saint-Saëns Carnival of the Animals with the Fort Worth Symphony, Miguel Harth-Bedoya conductor and Michael York as narrator on the FWSO label; Solo Debut CD on the Palexa label; Solo CD for the Fazioli Concert Series.

-1st Prize Winner of the Stravinsky International Piano Competition, 2nd Prize and Contemporary Music Prize at the Montreal International Piano Competition, 2nd Prize at the Franz Liszt Piano Competition in Weimar.
+First Prize Winner of the Stravinsky International Piano Competition, Second Prize and Contemporary Music Prize at the Montreal International Piano Competition, Second Prize at the Franz Liszt Piano Competition in Weimar.
 Outstanding Achievement Award from the Governor General of Canada and Virginia Parker Prize from the Canada Council of the Arts.